More unusual members of Asteraceae (part 4)

 Calendula officinalis or Pot Marigold

-Carlina acaulis or Stemless Carline Thistle
+Carlina vulgaris or Carline Thistle

-Arctium lappa or Greater Burdock & A. minus or Lesser Burdock Silybum marianum or Milk Thistle
+Arctium lappa or Greater Burdock & A. minus or Lesser Burdock

 Centaurea nigra or Lesser Knapweed, C. scabiosa or Greater Knapweed & C. cyanus or Cornflower